Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Indianapolis Parks Department requires advance authorization for drone use on city park property, including Eagle Creek Park (3,900 acres) and other city parks.
+Indianapolis Department of Parks and Recreation requires advance authorization for drone use on city park property, including Eagle Creek Park (approximately 3,900 acres, largest in system) and other municipal parks.
+White River State Park, while located in downtown Indianapolis, is administered separately by the White River State Park Development Commission.

 Restrictions